Lemon Law Attorneys

 Is Lemon Law State or Federal?

 The California Lemon Law is a state law claim.
 It is based on a statute known as the “Song-Beverly Consumer Warranty Act.”
 It was added in 1970 to protect consumers like you who bought new or CPO cars or trucks that had defects so they could get their money back.
-There is also a federal statute called the Moss Magnuson Act that also provides consumer warranty protections to California consumers.
-Wirtz Law handles both California Lemon Law claims in California state courts and federal courts as well as Moss Magnuson Act claims in Federal Court.
+There is also a federal statute called the Magnuson-Moss Warranty Act that also provides consumer warranty protections to California consumers.
+Wirtz Law handles both California Lemon Law claims in California state courts and federal courts as well as Magnuson-Moss Warranty Act claims in Federal Court.

 Do all states have Lemon Laws?